astlindijo/Data-Analytics/Student Performance Analytics/Notebooks/README.md

-# Jupyternotebook Related to Project
+# Jupyter notebook Related to Project